-With Thanksgiving in the U.S. coming nigh, I just wanted to mention something to all of you well-meaning cooks who try to accommodate your vegetarian friends and family.
-This should give you more than enough time to plan for the feast.
-So here are some bullet points (this is not intended to be all-inclusive, but I’ve been a vegetarian since about 1980 and trust me, this stuff comes up more often than you’d think):
+With Thanksgiving in the U.S. coming nigh, I just wanted to mention a few items to all of you well-meaning cooks who try to accommodate your vegetarian friends and family over the holiday season.
+Here are some bullet points of things I’ve learned over the years (this is not intended to be all-inclusive, but I’ve been a vegetarian since about 1980 and trust me, this stuff comes up more often than you’d think):

 Know your vegetarians.
 While an ovo-lacto vegetarian will eat eggs, cheese, and dairy, a vegan will not.
 Be warned.
 E.g. An O-L vegetarian will eat your cake that has eggs and maybe milk in it, a vegan won’t.
 Same goes for chocolate.